Back Bay station: Privatization and renovations

 Boston Properties (later BXP) purchased the adjacent parking garage in 2010.
 In 2014, the company began negotiating with the state for the right to build an air rights development atop the station and garage parcels, in exchange for managing the station and completing a $25 million renovation.
 Similar private management schemes were already in place at North Station and South Station, though without the real estate component.
 An agreement was signed in late 2014, with the renovation budget increased to $32 million.
 In August 2015, the MBTA began paying Boston Properties a subsidy (as rents from retail spaces had been lower than expected) and agreed to fund some repairs to expansion joints not covered in the original agreement.

 Boston Properties filed notice with the Boston Redevelopment Authority (BRA) in December 2015, beginning the permitting process.
 Plans for the station and development were released in March 2016.
 The station renovation would include restoration of the original architecture, relocation of the Orange Line entrances, expanded waiting areas in the main concourse, renovated bathrooms, improved ventilation, and new retail spaces surrounding the concourse.
 The station work was then scheduled to begin in 2017 pending BRA approval.
 By 2019, construction was planned to begin in 2021.
 In 2024, BXP indicated that the tower project was on hold.
 As of June 2025, preliminary work for the station renovations is expected to last from June to November 2025, with construction from November 2025 to April 2027.

-Plans for wayfinding signage, lighting, and other station improvements for the Orange Line station were completed by May 2021.
+Back Bay was one of the ten high-ridership subway stations planned to receive new wayfinding signage, lighting, and other station improvements in 2019.
+Six of the stations were completed in 2019 and 2020; designs were completed for Back Bay and three others, but they were not constructed due to a lack of available funding.
 On September 26, 2021, nine people were injured when an escalator at the station malfunctioned.
-As of August 2025, the MBTA plans to install fare gates for the commuter rail and Amtrak platforms in early 2026.
+As of July 2026, the MBTA plans to install fare gates for the commuter rail and Amtrak platforms in early 2027.